Skip to Main Content

 The Human Medicines Regulations (HMR) 2012 requires that a PGD must be signed by a doctor, or dentist, and a pharmacist and guidance states that they should be involved in the PGD development.

-NICE guidance states when signing the PGD the doctor, or dentist, and pharmacist take joint responsibility and accountability for the accuracy of both the clinical and pharmaceutical content of the PGD.
+NICE PGD guidance states when signing the PGD the doctor, or dentist, and pharmacist take joint responsibility and accountability for the accuracy of both the clinical and pharmaceutical content of the PGD.
 This role should be undertaken by senior professionals with full consideration of the clinical service in which the PGD is to be used.

 Doctor and dentist responsibilities

-During development of the PGD you are responsible for the provision of clinical advice and support.
+During development of the PGD they are responsible for the provision of clinical advice and support.
 This includes advice on the feasibility of the PGD with reference to the most appropriate options for clinical care and adherence to relevant clinical guidelines.

-You are responsible for ongoing provision of clinical advice and support when the PGD is in practice, following audit and during review of the PGD.
+They are responsible for ongoing provision of clinical advice and support when the PGD is in practice, following audit and during review of the PGD.

 Pharmacist responsibilities

-Prior to and during PGD development, you are responsible for provision of pharmaceutical advice and support.
+Prior to and during PGD development, they are responsible for provision of pharmaceutical advice and support.
 This includes advice on the feasibility of the PGD with reference to licensed status of the medicine, local formulary and other guidelines relating to the medicine.

-You are responsible for ongoing provision of pharmaceutical advice and support when the PGD is in practice, following audit and during review.
+They are responsible for ongoing provision of pharmaceutical advice and support when the PGD is in practice, following audit and during review.

 Professional group signatory